Rockeskyller Kopf: Natural regions

 The Rockeskyller Kopf belongs to the natural regional major unit group of the East Eifel (no. 27), in the major unit of the Limestone Eifel (276), in the sub-unit of the Northern Volcanic Eifel (276.8) and to the natural regions of Kyll-Volcanic Eifel (Kyll-Vulkaneifel, 276.80) in the west and Dockweiler Volcanic Eifel (Dockweiler Vulkaneifel, 276.81) in the east.

 Surrounding volcanic region

 The Rockeskyller Kopf is part of a volcanic complex, which comprises several cinder cones that are interconnected.
 The neighbouring kuppen of the Mäuseberg and Giesenheld also belong to this complex.
 Experts estimate that there were five to seven eruption sites which built up successively during the course of volcanic activity and were linked together and overlapped.

-The cinder cone the typical positive landscape and volcanic shape of the Eifel – in contrast with the maars, which as volcanic pipes represent a negative landscape form.
+The cinder cone is the typical positive landscape and volcanic shape of the Eifel – in contrast with the maars, which as volcanic pipes represent a negative landscape form.